michal-z/PerformanceExperiments/README.md

-# Simple real-time raymarching on the CPU in assembly
+# Real-time raymarching on the CPU